You can grow your audience with loads of quality content as an artist.

-- Show a view of your studio and supplies while still showing your art: @jessswan_art: here, here, and here.
+- Show a view of your studio and supplies while still showing your art.

-- If your studio space is hideous (like mine), create a photo corner with a drop cloth, white sheets, fence panels, or whatever other props you can find to make the space look clean and branded to your colors and then stage photos there.
+- If your studio space is hideous (like mine has been many times), create a photo corner with a drop cloth, white sheets, fence panels, or whatever other props you can find to make the space look clean and branded to your colors, and then stage photos there.

 8. Use quotes.

-I don’t often recommend posting quotes as your graphic, but if it is appropriate for your brand, then it’s a good way to maintain a color scheme, show your personality, and provide value to your audience all while giving you extra content to post.
+I don’t often recommend posting quotes in place of photos or videos of your work, but if it is appropriate for your brand, then it’s a good way to maintain a color scheme, show your personality, and provide value to your audience all while giving you extra content to post.

 When you post quote blocks, try to sprinkle them in your feed naturally instead of posting all in a row or in a geometric pattern.

-So there you have it.
-8 Different ways to create more content for your social media presence without actually having to create more art.
+I just provided eight different ways to create more content for your social media presence without actually having to create more art.
 Realistically, you can get 5-10 unique photos/videos all using the same piece of art.
 That means if you are just posting the bare minimum of once per day, you could create enough content by working on one piece of art a week.
-Sprinkle in a photo of you, a photo from past works, a compilation photo of complementary pieces, and maybe a quote and you can see how quickly you can get into a content creation groove.
+Sprinkle in a photo of you, a photo from past works of art, a compilation photo of complementary pieces, and maybe a quote, and you can see how quickly you can get into a content creation groove.